Reimagining Porsche’s

 Overview

-Principle framing – Distilling research into core safety and brand-centric design principles.
+Principle framing — I analyzed research findings and distilled them into core safety and brand-centric design principles for the team.

-Wireframe creation – produced and iterated low-, mid-, then research-validated wireframes for the instrument cluster and the infotainment display.
+Wireframe creation — I oversaw wireframe production by team members and personally iterated research-validated designs for the instrument cluster and infotainment display.

-Ecosystem extension – Extending the new design language to the mobile app for ecosystem cohesion.
+Ecosystem extension — I worked alongside my team to extend the new design language to the mobile app, personally iterating on designs for ecosystem cohesion.

-Systemization – Authoring two atomic design systems (In-Car & Mobile) for a scalable design handoff.
+Systemization — I oversaw the creation of two comprehensive design systems (In-Car & Mobile) to ensure design consistency across platforms.

 The Challenge